Skip to main content

 In the UK the working model is somewhat different.
 Many agents work on a low base salary plus commission.

-• Seniors: Experienced branch managers in London achieve earnings of around 100,000 GBP+.
+• Seniors: Experienced branch managers in London earn around 100,000 GBP+.

-• Specifics: Sales commissions are low (often 1–2%), so income is based on a large number of transactions (volume).
+• Specifics: Sales commissions are low (often 1–2%), so income is based on a high number of transactions (volume).

 Germany (DACH) – Precision and high barriers

-The German market is characterized by high transaction prices and solid commissions (Maklerprovision), which often amount to a total of up to 7.14% (including VAT), customarily split equally between buyer and seller.
+The German market is characterized by high transaction prices and solid commissions (Maklerprovision), which often amount to a total of 7.14% (including VAT), customarily split half and half between buyer and seller.

 • Average earnings: A real estate agent in Germany earns on average from 50,000 EUR to 80,000 EUR per year.